hoccer/talk-deployment/README.md

 ## Configuring services

-The services require configuration files which are not part of the deployment process.
-For details about the configuration files and their contents consult the repsective service's instructions.
+The services require configuration files which are not part of the deployment process but need to copied manually.
+For details about the configuration files and their contents consult the respective service's instructions.

-It can be seen in the upstart script where the config file should reside (actually in the `shared/config` subfolder).
+It can be seen in the upstart script where the config file should reside (actually in the `shared/config` subfolder which is initially created via `deploy:setup`).

 ## Deploying